bcjaeger/CV-BCJ/README.md

 separate data files for dynamic data, such as your publications and R packages.

-I am lucy to have access to the University of Alabama Profiles system, which allows me to download up-to-date .csv files of my grants/publications.
+I am lucky to have access to the University of Alabama Profiles system, which allows me to download up-to-date .csv files of my grants/publications.
 This is what creates the files in `data/source`.
 I manually edited the info in those files to create files in `data/manual`